galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ## Managing multiple datasets

-### Muti-selection
+### Multi-selection

 You can also hide, delete, and purge multiple datasets at once by **multi-selecting datasets**:

-1. Click the multiselect button containing the checkbox to the right of the history size.
+1. Click the multi-select button containing the checkbox to the right of the history size.
 1. Checkboxes will appear inside each dataset in the history.
 1. Scroll and click the checkboxes next to the datasets you want to manage.
 You can also 'shift+click' to select a range of datasets.